vsg-dev/VulkanSceneGraph/docs/Design/DesignPrinciplesAndPhilosophy.md

 1. Dispatch traversal - sending the data in the dispatch graph to the GPU(s)
 1. Graphics Processing - graohcis and compute work done on the GPU(s)

-The adoption of Vulkan provides a significant reduction in CPU overhed with dispatching data compared to OpenGL and Direct3D, this immediately reduce cost of the stage 4 - dispatch traversl.
+The adoption of Vulkan provides a significant reduction in CPU overhed with dispatching data compared to OpenGL and Direct3D(prior to 11), this immediately reduce cost of the stage 4 - dispatch traversl.
 However, the benefits are only fully realized if the scene graph overhead involved in dispatch traversal stage and cost of paging, updating and cull traversal are proportionally reduced.
 To deliver on all the potential benefits that Vulkan has the scene graph must take similiar strides forwards in reducing overheads and improving efficiency.

-The principles used as guide to achieving effeciency are:
+The principles used as guide to achieving effeciency include:

+* Benchmarking is fundamental to determining performance bottlenecks and qualifying that changes are effective
-* Minimize memory foorprint of scene graph objects
+* Minimize memory footprint of scene graph objects
 * Avoid non essential data storage
 * Pack commonly accessed data for cache friendly access
 * Avoid non essential conditionals
 * Choose coding techniques that are friendly compiler to optimization and CPU parallism

 An example of minziming footprint, non essential conditions and data storage has already impacted the design and implementation can be seen in minizing the size of the core [vsg::Object](../../include/vsg/core/Object.h) that is backbone of the scene graph by moving all optional data out into an optional [vsg::Auxiliary](../../include/vsg/core/Auxiliary.h) class.
 This change reduces the size of vsg::Object to 24 bytes, compared to the OpenSceneGraph's osg::Object class that is 72 bytes.
 The vsg::Node class adds no exta data members overhead so remains at 24 bytes, while the OpenSceneGraph's osg::Node class footprint is 20 bytes.
 These memory footprint reductions are carried over to all objects in the scene graph.

+Scene graphs are fundamentally a graph of objects connected by pointers between those objects.
+The size of those objects is inextricably connected to the size of pointers.
+C++11 onwards provides the std::shared_ptr<> which on 64bit systems has a size of 16 bytes, while the VSG's intrusive reference counting enables the vsg::ref_ptr<> to have a size of 8 bytes.
+In experiments with creation of quad tree scene graph using std::shared_ptr<> vs vsg:::ref_ptr<>, the shared_ptr<> results in a 75% more memory used overall, and 65% slower traversal speeds.
+This significant difference illustrates that one should not assume that C++ core features are always the most efficient tool.

 Traversals of a scene graph and dipatch graphs are the main operations that a scene graph undertakes each frame, cache misses and lower the cycle overhead per object visited is key to reducing traversal times.
 The memory footprint reduction immediately reduces the number of page fault that occurm and avoiding non essential conditionals provides a second improvement as it reduces number of cycles required per object visited.